 Retrieval Practice

-Answering a practice question forces you to retrieve the information from your memory, which is a much more effective way to cement the knowledge in your memory than if you only read from a review or textbook.
+Answering a practice question forces you to retrieve the information from your memory, which is a much more effective way to cement the knowledge in your memory than if you only read from a review book or textbook.

 Spaced Repetition